 Microsoft PowerPoint is undoubtedly the most popular app used to give presentations.
-You're likely to see PowerPoint presentations used for everything from the world's largest companies to grade school teachers sharing lessons.
+You're likely to see PowerPoint presentations being used for everything from presentations at the world's largest companies to grade schoolteachers sharing lessons.

 PowerPoint is often the butt of the joke.
 Many decry PowerPoint as boring and a crutch for poorly prepared speakers.

 Only a bad carpenter blames the tools.
 And like any tool, PowerPoint is incredibly useful when used properly.
-You can use it as an aid on your speaking engagements to build comfort and drive points visually with your audience.
+Use it as an aid on your speaking engagements to build comfort and drive points visually with your audience.

 In this tutorial, we're going to focus on working inside of PowerPoint to build a presentation.
 This PowerPoint guide has everything you need to get comfortable in the app.
 To master the app, we'll talk about and cover the most common steps a rookie PowerPoint user needs to know.